Higher-dimensional counterexamples to Hamiltonicity: Four examples of non-Hamiltonian complexes

+The last definition echoes the following classical one: a graph $G$ is \emph{maximally non-Hamiltonian} if $G$ is not Hamiltonian, yet for any two vertices $x,y$ not adjacent in $G$, the graph $G$ + $[x,y]$ is Hamiltonian.
+Any maximally non-Hamiltonian graph has a Hamiltonian path.
+This trick is used in the proofs of Pósa's \cite{Posa} and Chv\'atal's theorem \cite{Chvatal}; see also \cite{CE1, CE2, Kronk, Roldugin} for more examples of that technique.
+The next result shows that this trick no longer works in higher dimensions:

+\begin{theorem} For any integer $d \ge 2$, there is a $d$-dimensional simplicial complex $D_d$ without (tight, loose, or weak) Hamiltonian paths in which any of the $n=2d+2$ vertices is in at least $ \binom{2d}{d-1}> \frac {n}{2}$ facets.
+Moreover, $D_2$ is maximally non-weakly-Hamiltonian. \end{theorem}

-By Dirac \cite{Dirac}, any graph with $n \ge 3$ vertices is Hamiltonian if every vertex has degree $\ge \frac {n}{2}$.
-Now let $d\ge 2$.
-Let $D_d = v \ast \Sigma^{d-1}_{2d+1}$.
+\begin{proof} Let $D_d = v \ast \Sigma^{d-1}_{2d+1}$.
 This $D_d$ is a $d$-complex on $n = 2d+2$ vertices.
 The vertex $v$ is present in all facets, by construction.
 Any other vertex is in $\binom{2d}{d-1}$ facets, which is larger than $d+1$ for $d \ge 2$.
 So every vertex has degree $> \frac {n}{2}$.
-Now suppose by contradiction that $D_d$ admits a weakly-Hamiltonian path or cycle (see \cite{BSV} for the definition).
+Suppose by contradiction that $D_d$ admits a weakly-Hamiltonian path or cycle.
 Such path/cycle must be formed by facets $H_i$'s that all contain the vertex $v$.
 At the same time, if $k \in \{1, \ldots, n\}$ is the label assigned to vertex $v$, the only facets $H_i$ that contain $k$ are $H_k, H_{k-1}, \ldots, H_{k-d}$: These are $d+1$ faces that altogether cover $2d+1$ vertices, namely, those with a label between $k-d$ and $k+d$.
 But our complex $D_d$ has $n=2d+2$ vertices, so at least one of its vertices is not covered by the weakly-Hamiltonian path/cycle.
 A contradiction.
-Note that this example does not contradict the Katona--Kierstead result mentioned above, although it shows that their bound is perhaps sharper than we thought.
+Finally, we verified with the software \cite{Pav21} that adding any `missing triangle' to $D_2$ produces a weakly-Hamiltonian cycle. \end{proof}